openbmc/openbmc/poky/documentation/brief-yoctoprojectqs/index.rst

-   For information on using the ``bitbake`` command, see the :ref:`overview-manual/concepts:bitbake` section in the Yocto Project Overview and Concepts Manual, or see the ":ref:`BitBake Command
-   <bitbake:bitbake-user-manual/bitbake-user-manual-intro:the bitbake command>`" section in the BitBake User Manual.
+   For information on using the ``bitbake`` command, see the :ref:`overview-manual/concepts:bitbake` section in the Yocto Project Overview and Concepts Manual, or see :ref:`bitbake:bitbake-user-manual/bitbake-user-manual-intro:the bitbake command` in the BitBake User Manual.

 #. **Simulate Your Image Using QEMU:** Once this particular image is
    built, you can start QEMU, which is a Quick EMUlator that ships with